TailAdmin/vue-tailwind-admin-dashboard/README.md

 **✅ Linting and Formatting:**
 Maintain a clean codebase with built-in linting and formatting.

-**✔️ TypeScript:**
-Improve code navigation and tooling support with TypeScript.

 **🗃️ State Management with Pinia:**
 Handle your app's state with Pinia for clean, organized code.